Handling model risk with XVAs: Second Layer HVA: HVA for Dynamic Hedging Frictions

-The above processes $h^\d$ are meant for standard dynamic hedging cash flows ignoring nonlinear frictions such as transaction costs.
-Indeed, as these are nonlinear, they can only be addressed at the level of each book of contracts or exposures that are hedged together, or hedging sets ``$\star$''.
-In this section we consider the cost of the dynamic hedging frictions assessed at each hedging set level.
+As already hinted in Remark \ref{rem:frictions}, the above processes $h^\d$ are meant for standard dynamic hedging cash flows ignoring frictions such as transaction costs.
+Indeed, as these are nonlinear, they can only be addressed at the level of a hedging set ``$\star$'', i.e.\ a book of contracts that are hedged together.
+In this section we consider the cost associated with the dynamic hedging frictions, assessed at the level of each hedging set ``$\star$'', leading to a corresponding contribution to the second layer HVA.
+We then define by linearity the second layer HVA considering all the hedging sets.